 -discover ongoing prevention and support measures for affected individuals, families, and communities, starting with Fort McMurray and the oil sands region.

-We expect the surveys will be completed in the Spring 2020 and Research Papers to be published early 2021.
+We expect the surveys will be completed in the Summer 2020 and Research Papers to be published early 2021.